 - The entire Doctoral committee must be present in person at your PhD defense (PVO 2009, § 16–17).
-A video conference (for example via Skype or Facetime) with your supervisors is no substitute and is therefore not permitted.
+Please note the exception due to the Corona situation (section "Modality of Conduct" below).

 The co-examiner («Beisitz») takes minutes which must be submitted to the Degree team at the Office of Student Affairs along with the other documentation.

 - The co-examiner must have at least completed their own PhD defense and be employed at UZH in the semester the PhD defense is held.
 A connection to the department or institute makes sense but is not required.
 The co-examiner may not be a member of the doctoral committee as well.
 If the doctorate is part of a cotutelle de thèse the co-examiner may come from the outside university.